scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 library, we will:

 - **Make the compiler error messages clearer and more actionable.** The compiler should help developers write correct code instead of “just complaining” about incorrect code.
+The compiler should also guide you to write maintainable code (ie, it should provide linting features).
 You can find a list of related issues [here](https://github.com/lampepfl/dotty/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%3Areporting).
 - **Bring the compiler’s suggestions into the IDEs.** Instead of emitting only text output, the compiler will produce structured output that IDEs (Metals and IntelliJ) will be able to read to automatically provide “quick